Hume-Bennett Lumber Company: Legacy

-National Forest Service
+Federal acquisition

 In 1926, a forest fire destroyed 7 miles of the log flume and in 1927 George Hume sold some of the company's assets.
 On April 8, 1935, he sold the remainder the company, including the dam and 20,000 acres of land, to the U.S. National Forest Service.
 The U.S. National Forest Service has incorporated the land into the Sequoia National Forest.

 Hume Lake Christian Camps

 On January 9, 1946, 320 acres of land adjacent to Hume Lake was sold for $140,000 to Walter Warkentin and partners.
 The sale included the Hume Lake Hotel, store, service station, post office, 22 cottages, 22 boats, a saloon and a brothel.
 The land was converted into Hume Lake Christian Camps and serves as a summer camp and conference center for worship and religious studies.

-Habitat Recovery
+Habitat recovery

 The forest has not recovered over a century after it was overlogged.
 Efforts to restore the forest by planting single-species conifer plantations (forests made up of only one type of tree) have been unsuccessful and have actually caused more harm.
 These plantations are prone to pests and have disrupted the local water cycle, resulting in an increase in dead trees and dense fuel loads that increase the risk of wildfire and loss of old-growth forest habitat for giant sequoias.
 In 2021, the United States Forest Service recommended habitat restoration in Hume Basin to reduce fuels and restore habitat in the Tenmile Creek drainage through various methods, including "thinning, sanitation, mastication, and prescribed burning."
 After more than 100 years of fire exclusion (actively suppressing fires), controlled burning began in the Redwood Mountain and Big Stump giant sequoia groves in February 2022.